PoliticalGraveyard.com

 Eades, Donald J. — of Geneva, Ontario County, N.Y.
 Democrat.
 Mayor of Geneva, N.Y., 1966.
 Still living as of 1966.

 Eades, James A. — of Edgar County, Ill.
-Delegate to Illinois state constitutional convention Edgar County, 1862.
+Delegate to Illinois state constitutional convention from Edgar County, 1862.
 Burial location unknown.

 Eades, James R. — of Michigan.
 U.S. Labor candidate for U.S. Representative from Michigan 15th District, 1974.
 Still living as of 1974.